No Sleep Festival: Backstage

+Backstage is a nightclub located on 4 Makedonska Street in Belgrade.
+It was introduced in 2022, and discontinued the following year.

 History by years

 No Sleep 2017

 The inaugural installment of No Sleep was held during the first day of the 2017 edition of the EXIT Festival on the festival's Dance Arena.

 No Sleep Festival 2017 took place 5 July 2017.
 It was attended by 20,000 people.

 The headlining act for No Sleep 2017 included Jeff Mills.

 No Sleep Festival presented a combination of various electronic acts, ranging from famous techno and IDM acts to noise music.

 No Sleep 2018

 On 15 July, it was announced that the No Sleep Festival would move from the Petrovaradin Fortress to Belgrade, where it was held at 12 locations.

 No Sleep Festival 2018 took place 15–18 November 2018.
 It was attended by 25,000 people.

-The headlining acts for No Sleep 2018 included Fatboy Slim, Cassius and Lee Burridge.
+The headlining acts for No Sleep 2018 included Fatboy Slim, Cassius, Nina Kraviz and Lee Burridge.

 No Sleep Festival presented a combination of various electronic acts, ranging from famous big beat and house acts to synth-pop and electronic dance music.

 Besides its two main events, No Sleep Festival also featured daytime parties, workshops and exhibitions, along with a music conference with popular international and local speakers.